icn-team/internet-drafts/draft-auge-dmm-hicn-mobility.md

 This document first discusses the use of locators and identifiers in mobility management architectures, and their implication on various anchorless properties.
-A new architecture is then proposed that is purely based on identifiers, and more specifically names as defined in Hybrid-ICN (hICN)
+A new architecture is then proposed that is purely based on identifiers, and more specifically names as defined in Hybrid-ICN (hICN).
-{{?I-D.muscariello-intarea-hicn}}.
 The document then focuses on two main cases: the end-point sends data (data producer) or the end-point receives data (data consumer).
 These two cases are taken into account entirely to provide anchorless mobility management in hICN.

 --- middle